breedx2/prepply/README.md

 # todo:

 * let config specify in/out dirs and avoid in commandline via npm
-* video players in blog on mobile stretch beyond screen
 * fix media player in album pages
 * need a good 404 page!
 * convert html resume to markdown